oplS15projects/FP4-proposal/README.md

 * User interface and file database for managing and storing mailing lists, as well as sending emails with a test result will be fully functional.

 Second Milestone (04-21)
+* Racket-Doc, maybe some additional features or was only partially complete in First Milestone?
 * The program will be able to run both Bottlenose test and other RackUnit test upon users' choice.
 * User interface for selecting between a Bottlenose test and other Racket test will be available.
 * Test scheduler will be created and tested with capability to send emails automatically after the scheduled test run-up.

 ## Group Responsibilities

-* Roy will work on Bottle-Racket and Test-Capture.
+* Roy will work on `Bottle-Racket` and `Test-Capture`.
 Testing of other team members' code to see their progress, and have some involvement with Address Book and Scheduler.
-* Yong will work on test scheduler and email components, and possibly creating a UI for configuring and executing non-Bottlenose tests (it is not clear at this point whether a separate UI will be needed for non-Bottlenose tests).
+* Yong will work on test scheduler `Scheduler`, and email component `QA-Email`.
-* James will work on Racket-Doc
+* James will work on Racket-Doc.

 ## Proposal Presentation Link
 insert your google presentation public link here, so with one click it will open up in the browser and you can present.